 Our business plan calls for approximately \$186.2 million in capital expenditures in 2013, primarily related to construction of new fueling stations, including ANGH stations, expanding and constructing our LNG plants, expanding and building landfill gas processing plants, and the purchase of LNG trailers.
 We may also elect to invest additional amounts in companies or assets in the natural gas fueling infrastructure, services and production industries, including RNG production, and to make capital expenditures to build additional LNG production facilities or to otherwise secure future LNG supply.
 We will need to raise additional capital as necessary to fund any capital expenditures or investments that we cannot fund through available cash or cash generated by operations.
-The timing and necessity of any future capital raise will depend on our rate of new station construction and potential merger or acquisition activity.
-For more information, see "Liquidity and Capital Resources" and "Capital Expenditures" below.
+The timing and necessity of any future capital raise will depend on our rate of new station construction and potential Expenditures" below.
 We may not be able to raise capital on terms that are favorable to existing stockholders or at all.
 Any inability to raise capital may impair our ability to invest in new stations, develop natural gas fueling infrastructure and invest in strategic transactions or acquisitions and may reduce our ability to grow our business and generate increased revenues.